ButThouMust/otogirisou-english/README.md

 SHA-256: d85b6764a35f4dcee3ab5843df1c467ebdfe5f02236043a4e466e6975a3f70ca
 ```

-Two patches are included: one for honorifics on, and one for honorifics off (more details about this below).
+Two patches are available: one for honorifics on, and one for honorifics off (more details about this below).
 Use whichever patch you prefer, with any patching utility that supports the BPS format.
 It should produce a 1.5 MB file.
 I personally used the utility [Floating IPS](https://www.romhacking.net/utilities/1040/) to generate the patch.

 # How to play the game
 Otogirisou is a single player sound novel game from Chunsoft (now Spike Chunsoft).
 It was both their debut title as a game publisher, in 1992, and the first entry in their sound novel series (Kamaitachi no Yoru, Machi, Imabikisou, and 428 Shibuya Scramble).